Connection, Care

 I would approach this role as both a builder and a steward.

-Chiyo already has the most important foundation: a mission people can genuinely believe in, a product rooted in care, and a network of practitioners, customers, and advocates who are closely connected to the life moments Chiyo exists to support.
+Chiyo already has the most important foundation: a mission people can genuinely believe in, a service rooted in nourishment and trust, and a network of practitioners, customers, and advocates who are closely connected to the life moments Chiyo exists to support.
 The opportunity now is to turn that existing trust into a more intentional community ecosystem — one that can grow across cities, deepen practitioner relationships, introduce more women to the Chiyo experience through shared meals and gatherings, and still feel warm, intentional, and personal.

 I would begin by listening closely and mapping what already exists.
 In the first 30 days, I’d want to understand the full community landscape: current ambassadors, birth workers, practitioners, customers, city leads, brand partners, referral sources, and past event attendees.
 I’d look at where energy already exists, where people feel under-supported, what drives conversion, and which relationships have the potential to become long-term community anchors.